A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

-If your child has a problem with cow’s milk formula, your health care provider may suggest trying a soy-based formula or something called an elemental formula, if it is available.
+If your child has a problem with cow's milk formula, your provider may suggest trying a soy-based formula or something called an elemental formula, if it is available.

-If you have symptoms on only one area of the body (for example, a hive on the chin after eating the food), you may not need any treatment.
+If you have symptoms on only one area of the body, for example, a hive on the chin after eating the food, you may not need any treatment.
 The symptoms will likely go away in a brief time.
 Antihistamines may relieve the discomfort.
-Soothing skin creams can also provide some relief.
+Soothing skin creams may also provide some relief.

-Anyone who has been diagnosed with a food allergy should carry (and know how to use) injectable epinephrine at all times.
+If you have been diagnosed with a food allergy, learn how to use injectable epinephrine.
+You should have it with you at all times.
 If you develop any type of serious or whole-body reaction (even hives) after eating the food: